audeering/audformat/docs/data-format.rst

 Each table row is linked to a media file, or a specific segment in a media file.

-.. table:: Parts of a database stored in the Unified Format on the hard disk.
+.. table:: Parts of a database stored in the audformat on the hard disk.

     =======================  ==========================================
     File                     Content